-including one with UN entities as co-authors.86 The submission by AOSIS cited migration as a potential risk that justified the creation of an international mechanism for loss and damage, while the others identified displacement and migration as issues that required specific consideration in the loss and damage work programme.
-For the latter group of submissions, gaps in knowledge and appropriate responses to displacement and migration were highlighted as particular needs.87
+the others identified displacement and migration as issues that required specific consideration in the loss and damage work programme.
+For the latter group of submissions, gaps in knowledge and appropriate responses to displacement and migration were highlighted as particular needs.

-In response to the SBI's report on its work to COP18 in 2012 which drew on these submissions, Parties acknowledged "the further work to advance understanding of and expertise on loss and damage, which includes, inter alia, ... (vi) How impacts of climate change are affecting patterns of migration, displacement and human mobility".88
+In response to the SBI's report on its work to COP18 in 2012 which drew on these submissions, Parties acknowledged "the further work to advance understanding of and expertise on loss and damage, which includes, inter alia, ... (vi) How impacts of climate change are affecting patterns of migration, displacement and human mobility".